 We are also a "smaller reporting company," meaning that the market value of our stock held by non-affiliates plus the proposed aggregate amount of gross proceeds to us as a result of our IPO was less than \$700.0 million and our annual revenue is less than \$100.0 million during the most recently completed fiscal year.
-We will continue to be a smaller reporting company until either (i) the market value of our stock held by non-affiliates is more than \$250.0 million or (ii) our annual revenue is more than \$100.0 million during the most recently completed fiscal year and the market value of our stock held by non-affiliates is more than \$700.0 million.
+We will continue to qualify as a smaller reporting company if (i) the market value of our stock held by non-affiliates is less than \$250.0 million or (ii) our annual revenue is less than \$100.0 million during the most recently completed fiscal year and the market value of our stock held by non-affiliates is less than \$100.0 million.